Social Science (SOCS-SHU)

 Typically offered every other year

 In this course we will travel around the world, meeting people who have very different ideas about who is mentally ill, what is wrong with them, and how to help them.
 We will also examine one particular, Euro-American psychological culture that is being spread worldwide by pharmaceutical companies, humanitarian interventions, and mass media.
 We will begin by observing how contemporary psychologists diagnose and treat mental illness.
 Then we will read memoirs and ethnographic studies, seeing how people interpret psychological distress.
 Examining clinical trials, we will investigate how scientific knowledge is shaped by social and cultural forces including capitalism, inequality, and individualistic values.
 Finally, we will encounter new ideas about mental health emerging from social justice movements that integrate diverse perspectives on the mind.
-Prerequisite: Sophomore standing or above Fulfillment: Social Science Anthropology and Global Health tracks 200 level focus course.
+Prerequisite: Sophomore standing or above Fulfillment: Core STS; Social Science Anthropology and Global Health tracks 200 level focus course.

 Grading: Ugrd Shanghai Graded